AxelRothe/ai-toolkit/ReadMe.md

 # ai-toolkit - CLI, REST, and GUI tools for AI

 This repository provides a comprehensive suite of tools for AI development, allowing for accelerated development of AI applications and unified tracking of token usage and billing information.

 ## Supported Tools

 - OpenAI GPT-3 Text Models ('text-davinci-003', 'ada', 'currie')
-- chatGPT
 - DeepVA (All Visual Mining Modules)
+- Aleph Alpha (All Modules & Multi Modality)

 > **Note**
-> This project currently does not have a native database interface.
+> We currently only support JSON and NinoxDB.
+We are working on adding support for other databases.

 ## Installation

 Install the repository via npm if you want to incorporate it into existing tool chains, or clone the repository if you plan to use it as a standalone application.